Matthew-Hsu/PiPass/README.md

 <b>The PiPass Dashboard</b>

 The PiPass Dashboard can be accessed on a device on your network by typing in your Raspberry Pi's IP address on your computer's or mobile device's browser.
 Most of what you need can be accessed through the Dashboard, including the ability to configure PiPass.
-However, the adding/editing of accepted 3DS MAC addresses still requires a manual edit through the Raspberry Pi console.

 # PiPass Customization
 <b>Customizing Database Source</b>